srikanth-narayanan/CarND-Advanced-Lane-Lines/README.md

 ### Colour transform and binary threshold

 The pixels associated with lane lines have to be isolated to detect the lanes better.
 The colours of the lane lines can be isolated using different colourspace such as `HLS`, `LUV` and `Lab`.
-The image was converted to `Lab` colour space and by using the right amount of threshold values the yellow line was efficiently isloated from the rest of the image.
+ - The image was converted to `Lab` colour space and by using the minimum threhold of 215 and maximum threshold of 255 the yellow line was efficiently isloated from the rest of the image.

 ![B Channel][image4]

- The `LUV` colourspace was efficient in isolating the white lanes efficiently.
+ - The `LUV` colourspace was efficient in isolating the white lanes efficiently with min and max threshold of 145 and 200 respectively.

 ![L Channel][image3]

- A combined binary image of the `LUV` and `LAB` colourspace of the image was able to isolate the lane line.
+ - A combined binary image of the `LUV` and `LAB` colourspace of the image was able to isolate the lane line.
 The code lines are the cells 13 to 21.

 ![Combined Binary][image5]

 ### Detect lane-line pixels and fit their positions with a polynomial

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+The combined binary images was used to isolate the pixels assocaiated with left lane and right lane.
+This was achieved by the following steps,
+ - Calculating the histogram of the pixles in the combined binary image.
+ - Use a sliding window starting from the bottom of the image to find the position of peak of the histogram to isolate start point for left and right lane.
+ - Identify all the non zero pixels within a given windows area using the `numpy.nonzero()` function and `append` it to a numpy array for left and right lane seperately.
+ - A polynomial was fit to the left and right lane pixels using `numpy.polyfit()` function.

 ![Polynomial Fit][image6]

 ### Calculate radius of curvature of the lane & the position of the vehicle with respect to center.